home | about us

 • Can you name any of the events recorded in the book of Acts?
 (The Day of Pentecost, the call of Saul/Paul, Ananias and Sapphira, the Philippian jailer is converted, etc.)

 The next 13 books are letters that Paul wrote.
-For that reason, they are called Pauline Epistles, or Pauline letters.
+For that reason, they are called Pauline Epistles, or Pauline Letters.
 Pauline wasn’t Paul’s sister, that’s just how you say it to show that they belonged to Paul.
+And "epistle" is another word for "letter."
 He wrote to churches and individuals, instructing them on how they might live out their faith more completely.
-Those letters are Romans, 1 and 2 Corinthians, Galatians, Ephesians, Philippians, Colossians, 1 and 2 Thessalonians, 1 and 2 Timothy, Titus, and Philemon.
+Those letters are Romans; 1 and 2 Corinthians; Galatians; Ephesians; Philippians; Colossians; 1 and 2 Thessalonians; 1 and 2 Timothy; Titus; and Philemon.
 Flip through them and find each one.

-These letters are written with the same motivation as the Pauline letters, but they were not written by him.
+These letters are written with the same motivation as the Pauline letters, but they were not written by Paul.
 For that reason, they are often called General Epistles.

-The last book of the Bible, as hopefully you have arrived at, is the book of Revelation.
+The last book of the Bible, at which you have most likely arrived, is the book of Revelation.
 It is the only book of prophecy in the New Testament.

-• What does the book of Revelation talk about? (the events leading up to the end of the age, and the promise of eternal life, etc.)
+2. What does the book of Revelation talk about?
+(The events leading up to the end of the age, and the promise of eternal life, etc.)

 • Who wrote Revelation?
 (John, as told to by Jesus)